Rishabhanatha

 According to traditional accounts, he was born to king Nabhi and queen Marudevi in the north Indian city of Ayodhya, also called Vinita.
-He had two wives, Nanda and Sunanda.
-Nanda is described as the mother of his ninety-nine sons (including Bharata) and one daughter, Brahmi.
-Sunanda is depicted as the mother of Bahubali and Sundari.
+He had two wives, Sumangalā and Sunandā.
+Sumangalā is described as the mother of his ninety-nine sons (including Bharata) and one daughter, Brahmi.
+Sunandā is depicted as the mother of Bahubali and Sundari.
 The sudden death of Nilanjana, one of the dancers sent by Indra in his courtroom, reminded him of the world's transitory nature, and he developed a desire for renunciation.